1. Home »

 Probate Process in Pennsylvania (9 Steps)

 A person who passes away with a legally valid will is considered to have died testate, and their estate is subject to the probate process.
-The time needed to settle an estate is at least one year from the date notice is given to the decedent’s creditors.
+Part of this legal procedure involves the appointment of an executor to manage the estate’s assets and distribute them to beneficiaries.

 1. Gather Probate Documents